+Yes No Does your institution allow students to postpone enradmission? ollment after X If yes, maximum period of postponement: Deferral is granted only for a full academic year, from one fall semester to the very next fall semester.
+A deferral is official of when you are notified that the Office of University Undergrade Admissions has granted your request. erral is official only

+C19 Early admission of high school students

 Yes No

-Does your institution allow students to postpone admission? enrollment after х

-If yes, maximum period of postponement:

-semester to the very r y for a full academic ye lext fall semester.
-A def that the Office of Univer erral is official only

-Admissions has grante , 0

-Early admission of high school students

-Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-X
+Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high X

+school graduation? ^
-C20 Common Application

-Question removed from CDS.
+C20 Common Application Question removed from CDS.
 (Initiated during 2006-2007 cycle)